General guidelines and restrictions that apply across SODA implementations are presented.

 For SODA for PL/SQL the size is limited by the maximum possible LOB size.

 Oracle Database SQL Language Reference for information about the maximum size for

 You must ensure that you have sufficient RAM to support your workload.
-For example, about 6.4 GB of RAM are needed if you simultaneously read or write 100 documents of size 64 MB.

 JSON document content: In SODA, JSON content must conform to RFC 4627.

 In particular, JSON content must be either an object or an array; it cannot be a scalar value.
 For example, according to RFC 4627, the string value

 "hello"is not, by itself, valid JSON content.

 In addition, SODA JSON content can be UTF-8 or UTF-16 (big endian (BE) or little endian (LE)).
 Although RFC 4627 also allows UTF-32 (BE and LE) encodings, SODA does not support them.
 Some implementations may support additional, non-Unicode, encodings.

 Footnote LegendFootnote 1: SODA for C requires that you use AL32UTF8 as the database character set.